This article includes suggestions to help you set up your Ring device with the best possible connectivity and speed.

 Here are a few steps we can take to improve your signal:

-- If your wireless router has been installed on the floor or behind a TV (which is common in Europe), the first thing to do is to get the wireless router up off the ground and away from the big metal TV which is blocking some of the signal to and from the router.
+- If your wireless router has been installed on the floor, behind a TV or in a closet, the first thing to do is to get the wireless router up off the ground and away from the big metal TV or out of the closet.
+These situations can block signals from the router.

-We recommend than you position your wireless router around 1.2m off of the floor and away from any big metal objects, or other wireless devices, such as baby monitors or video extenders.
+We recommend that you position your wireless router around 1.2 feet off of the floor and away from any big metal objects, or other wireless devices, such as baby monitors or video game consoles.

 - If you have big metal or structural objects like boilers or water tanks between your router and your Ring device, you can try and move your router so that the object is no longer in direct line of sight of the Ring device.